centreon/centreon-documentation/versioned_docs/version-23.10/administration/access-control-lists.md

 - on resources: which hosts, services, etc. users will be allowed to see
 - on the menus in the Centreon interface (which pages users will be able to access)
-- on actions users will be allowed to carry out, on resources or on a monitoring engine (planning a downtime, exporting the configuration...).
+- on actions users will be allowed to carry out, on resources or on a monitoring engine (planning downtime, exporting the configuration, etc.).

-Rights are not defined at user level but through [access groups](#creating-an-access-group).
+Rights are not defined at user level, but through [access groups](#creating-an-access-group).

-- A specific user can belong to several access groups: the rights defined in each group will be combined.
+- A specific user can belong to several access groups, and the rights defined in each group will be combined.
 - Non-administrator users that belong to no access group will have no rights at all on the monitoring platform (empty screen at login)
 - [Administrator](../monitoring/basic-objects/contacts-create.md#centreon-authentication) users have all rights (even if you add an administrator to an access group with limited rights).